Essential Cannabis Nutrients: What You Need to Know About Macronutrients and Micronutrients

 Iron contributes to glucose production and plays a major role in the pigments in your cannabis plant.

 Copper is a micronutrient that helps in a metabolic process called photosynthesis.
-A copper deficiency usually leads to slow metabolism and an overall lack of energy.
+A copper deficiency usually leads to a slow metabolism and an overall lack of energy.

 Magnesium is probably the most important micronutrient because it helps cannabis plants absorb sunlight for photosynthesis, playing a huge role in plant growth and flower development.